City Street Improvement Projects

 2019 Ballot Initiative 2A / Transportation Capacity Upgrades

-City Engineering staff is working on the first projects of the transportation capacity upgrades authorized by voters in November of 2019.
+City Engineering staff are working on transportation capacity upgrade projects authorized by voters in November of 2019.

 - Horizon at G Road and 27 1/2 Road Intersection Improvements is nearing 30% design.
 Due to the safety improvements proposed, CDOT did award the City $1.5 million of Highway Safety Improvement Funds.
 This project is slated for 2022 construction.

-To stay informed of street project locations on a weekly basis, subscribe to our news blog to receive notifications directly to your email address.
-Also, if you encounter roadway damage, please let us know by submitting a Fix-It request.
+To stay informed of street project locations on a weekly basis, sign up with Notify Me to receive Grand Junction City News directly to your email address.
+Also, if you encounter roadway damage, please let us know by using Report a Concern.